padarom/elements/README.md

 ## How to deploy a new host

-Boot into a install medium.
+Boot into an [install medium](https://nixos.org/download/).
 Since this repository is public, we don't need to mess with any SSH keys yet.
 Clone the repository and enter it.
 ```
   git clone https://github.com/padarom/elements.git
   cd elements
 ```

-Then install just, which is the only explicit requirement for this deployment which you must install manually.
-All other dependencies are installed via the dev shell.
+Then install `just`, which is the only explicit requirement for this deployment which you must install manually.
+All other dependencies are automatically installed in the dev shell.

 After installing just, enter the deployment shell.
 ```